wmo-im/wis2box-training/documentation/docs/en/practical-sessions/datasets-with-access-control.md

     WIS2 specifies that recommended datasets *may* have access controls applied to the data.
 It is not mandatory to add access control to a recommended dataset and you may rely on the license URL only to inform data consumers about the conditions of use of the data.
 If do you apply access control you are responsible to share the access token to any data consumers that need to access this data.

-    If you apply `wis2box auth add-token` to a dataset with WMO Data Policy 'core', the Global Caches will report an error to the Global Monitoring as they can not download the data and your dataset will be considered to be *non-compliant* with the WIS2 specification.
+    If you apply `wis2box auth add-token` to a dataset with WMO Data Policy 'core', the Global Caches will report an error to the Global Monitoring as they can not download the data and your dataset will be considered to be *non-compliant* with the WIS2 Technical Regulations.

 ## Conclusion